alexandergall/bf-sde-nixpkgs/README.md

 from the original package.
 See [modulesForKernel](#modulesForKernel) for details.

-The function `moduleWrapper'` is like `moduleWrapper`, but it takes a specific kernel module package as argument (i.e. on of the attributes of the `pkgs.kernel-modules` sub-package).
+The function `moduleWrapper'` is like `moduleWrapper`, but it takes a specific kernel module package as argument (i.e. one of the attributes of the `pkgs.kernel-modules` sub-package).

 The `runTest` function runs the PTF tests from test scripts in the source tree (more documentation on this TBD).

-#### `buildP4DummyProgram`

-This is a package which runs `bf_switchd` with no P4 program loaded.
-It is useful to start a blank data-plane onto which P4 programs can be loaded dynamically via gRPC.

 #### <a name="modulesForKernel"></a>`modulesForKernel`